giicarrazzoni/face-alarm/README.md

 # face-alarm
-Simple system that wont allow you to sleep during your driving.
+Simple system that does not allow you to sleep while driving.